PierreKzh/projet_annuel_MSI2/grafana/Install.md

-# Install and configuration of grafana with ainids on Ubuntu(22.04)
+# Install and configuration of grafana with AINIDS on Ubuntu(22.04)

 ## Install
 ### Install package